xlladdins/xll/docs/Excel4MacrosH-P.md

   - > If you select multiple objects and if one or more of the objects
     > requires a different form of the PATTERNS function, then choose
     > the syntax corresponding to the object with the most formatting
-    > attributes—that is, the syntax with the most arguments.
-If you
+    > attributes&mdash;that is, the syntax with the most arguments.
+If
-    > specify an argument that does not apply to an item, the argument
+    > you specify an argument that does not apply to an item, the
-    > has no effect on that item.
+    > argument has no effect on that item.

   - > To apply formatting to similar items on a chart, use the apply
     > argument described above.

->
+> &nbsp;

 **Related Functions**

-FONT.PROPERTIES   Applies a font to the selection
+FONT.PROPERTIES&nbsp;&nbsp;&nbsp;Applies a font to the selection

-FORMAT.TEXT   Formats a text box or a chart text item
+FORMAT.TEXT&nbsp;&nbsp;&nbsp;Formats a text box or a chart text item

 Return to [top](#H)